mmr116/Data-Query-with-RAG-OpenAI-Embeddings-and-Vector-Database/README.md

 2. Modify the column titles in the read_csv_data function to match the columns in your CSV file.
 See the **Customizing for Your CSV File** section for details.

+3. You can use OpenAI LLM models based on your needs:

+     model="gpt-4o", # You can use gpt-4 or gpt-3.5-turbo or other OpenAI LLM model. [query-prompt-for-vector-embeddings.py]

-3. Run the script to read the data, generate embeddings, and store them in Pinecon
+5. Run the script to read the data, generate embeddings, and store them in Pinecon

 #python create-chunks-embeddings-store-vectordb-csv-dataset.py